bcgov/visitz-api/docs/decisions/0013-choose-an-e2e-api-testing-framework.md

 > Fast, easy and reliable testing for anything that runs in a browser.

 * Good, because Cypress is open source
-* Good, because you can write resuable test suites in TypeScript/ JavaScript
+* Good, because you can write resuable test suites in TypeScript / JavaScript
 * Good, because Cypress has API testing options, including GUI and CLI reporting
 * Neutral, because while it has API testing options, it is more designed with FE testing in mind
 * Neutral, because it has cloud options, but they can be ignored and an account is not required to run tests